-Cassie McKay first signed up for The Healthy Mummy 28 Day Weight Loss Challenge in January 2017 since then she has lost 10kg, kicked her sugar habit and has completely changed her mindset around food, exercise and health.
+Cassie McKay signed up for The 28 Day Challenge & lost an amazing 10kgs, kicked her sugar habits and completely changed her mindset around food, exercise and health.

 Since starting her 28 Day Weight Loss Challenge journey Cassie has learnt so many lessons, she shares four things she wishes she knew before starting her journey to inspire other mums to start their journey TODAY.

 What Cassie wishes she knew before starting her journey